pseudodan/COVID19-Data-Analysis/README.md

 </p>

-> COVID Data Analysis (CDA) is written in PSQL with a Java-based interface.
+> COVID19 Data Analysis (CDA) is written in PSQL and Java with a terminal-based interface.
 This system is used to track information about how COVID-19 will spread; its percentages of positive, negative and inconclusive results in regions, countries, etc; predicting trends with live data, and much more.

 ## Author